 Dashlane’s developers have worked hard over the last few years, and it shows.
 If you’re looking for the most elegant, full-featured password management out there, Dashlane may be for you.
 Read our full Dashlane review.

 But they’re not your only options.
 Here are a few more, along with the subscription cost of the personal plan:

-- AgileBits 1Password ($35.88/year) is a popular password manager that lacks a few of the more advanced features offered by the leading apps.
+- 1Password ($35.88/year) is a popular password manager that lacks a few of the more advanced features offered by the leading apps.
 Like Dashlane and LastPass, it provides a comprehensive password auditing feature.
-Read our full review.

-- McAfee True Key ($19.99/year) is a much simpler application and suits users who prioritize ease-of-use.
+- McAfee True Key ($19.99/year) is a much simpler application and suits users who prioritize ease of use.
 It places an emphasis on using two-factor authentication and, like Keeper, it allows you to reset your master password if you forget it.
-Read our full review.

 KeePass is the most configurable, extensible, technical password manager that exists.
 It’s distributed under the Free Software’s GPL license, and tech geeks are likely to find it perfect for their needs.
 But other users are very likely to struggle with the application and would be better served by an alternative.

 For those who prefer to use open-source software, Bitwarden is the way to go.
 The free version is also distributed under the GPL, but some features require that you obtain a paid license.
 Unlike KeePass, Bitwarden places an emphasis on ease of use and covers the same range of features as other leading password managers.